-- 3.1 Hillingdon Council has brought together the underlying set of statutory obligations, management systems and principles of good governance to establish a formal governance framework.
-The governance framework has been in place at Hillingdon Council for the year ended 31st March 2023 and up to the date of approval of the 2022/23 Statement of Accounts. - 3.2 The diagram below outlines the democratic governance process and structure:
+- 3.1 Hillingdon Council has an underlying set of statutory obligations, management systems and principles which establish a formal governance framework.
+This governance framework has been in place at Hillingdon Council for the year ended 31st March 2024 and up to the date of approval of the 2023/24 Statement of Accounts. - 3.2 The diagram below outlines the democratic governance process and structure: